-SCHEDULING AND ENROLLMENT INFORMATION Term and year course would first be offered (e.g. FALL 2016) Fall 2018 Term in which course will typically be offered Spring Summer Fall Other (describe) Will this be a required or elective course in the curriculum?
+SCHEDULING AND ENROLLMENT INFORMATION

+Term and year course would first be offered (e.g. FALL 2016) Fall 2018

+Term in which course will typically be offered Spring Summer Fall Other (describe)

+Will this be a required or elective course in the curriculum?
+Required Elective

 What is the probable enrollment when offered?
+Estimate: 20

-Estimate: 20 UNITS Indicate number of units: 4 Indicate no. of contact hours: 2 Lecture Seminar Tutorial 2 Lab Other; explain below OTHER
+UNITS Indicate number of units: 4

+Indicate no. of contact hours: 2 Lecture Seminar Tutorial 2 Lab Other; explain below

+OTHER

+FACULTY

+FACULTY

 Which of your present CFL faculty have the expertise to offer this course?

 Dr. Sean Cox

+WQB DESIGNATION

+(attach approval from Curriculum Office)

+PREREQUISITE AND / OR COREQUISITE

 BISC 204 or GEOG 215; STAT 101 or 201 or 203 or equivalent; MATH 151 or 154 or 157 or equivalent; 60 units.

 EQUIVALENT COURSES [For more information on equivalency, see Equivalency Statements under Information about Specific Course components.]
 1. SEQUENTIAL COURSE [is not hard coded in the student information management system (SIMS).]
 Students who have taken (place relevant course(s) in the blank below (ex: STAT 100)) first may not then take this course for further credit.
+2. ONE-WAY EQUIVALENCY [is not hard coded in SIMS.]
 (Place relevant course(s) in the blank below (ex: STAT 100)) will be accepted in lieu of this course.
+3. TWO-WAY EQUIVALENCY [is hard coded and enforced by SIMS.]
 Students with credit for (place relevant course(s) in the blank below (ex: STAT 100)) may not take this course for further credit.
 NO Does the partner academic unit agree that this is a two-way equivalency?
 YES Please also have the partner academic unit submit a course change form to update the course equivalency for their course(s).

-4. SPECIAL TUPICS PRECLUSION STATEMENT [Is not hard coded in SIMS.]
-FEES Are there any proposed student fees associated with this course other than tuition fees?
-YES ✔ NO
+4. SPECIAL TOPICS PRECLUSION STATEMENT [is not hard coded in SIMS.]
+FEES V NO YES Are there any proposed student fees associated with this course other than tuition fees?
+COURSE - LEVEL EDUCATIONAL GOALS (OPTIONAL)